Het110904/Dual-Phase-Interleaved-Boost-Converter/README.md

 ## Complete Building Timeline

-This converter was systematically brought up subsystem by subsystem to isolate variables, verify control logic, and ensure total stability before scaling to high-power, dual-phase switching.
+This converter was systematically brought up in different stages to isolate variables, verify control logic, and ensure total stability before powering in a haphazard manner.

 **Stage 1: SG3525 Controller Bring-up**
 Verified VCC, VREF, and basic oscillator operation.